 He has quickly become an established conductor in the international scene.
-He consistently receives public and critical acclaim for his powerful and musical interpretations of works that go from Brahms to Berio, Messiaen, Korngold or Schoenberg.
+He consistently receives public and critical acclaim for his powerful and musical interpretations of works that range from Brahms to Berio, and from Messiaen to Korngold and Schoenberg.

-In North America and Europe he has conducted the Lausanne Chamber Orchestra, the National Arts Center Orchestra in Ottawa, the State Orchestra of Saint Petersburg, the Vaasa City Orchestra in Finland, the National Orchestra of Lorraine, the Orchestre de Bretagne, the Orquesta de la Región de Murcia in Spain and the Sofia Festival Orchestra.
+In North America and Europe he has conducted the Lausanne Chamber Orchestra, Canada’s National Arts Centre Orchestra, the St. Petersburg State Symphony Orchestra, the Vaasa City Orchestra, the National Orchestra of Lorraine, the Orchestre de Bretagne, the Orquesta Sinfónica de la Región de Murcia, and the Sofia Festival Orchestra.

-He enjoys a close relationship with Latin America and has led nearly all of the main orchestras on the continent, including the State Orchestra of Sao Paulo (OSESP), the Filarmónica de Buenos Aires, the National Orchestra of Argentina, the Filarmónica de Bogotá and the Chile National Symphony Orchestra.
-Sylvain Gasançon has led all main orchestras in México including the Orquesta Sinfónica Nacional, the Filarmónica de México, OFUNAM, Orquesta Sinfónica de Minería, Orquesta del Palacio de Bellas Artes, Sinfónica de Xalapa, to which he returns reuglary each year.
+Gasançon enjoys a close relationship with Latin America and has led nearly all of the major orchestras on the continent, including the Orquestra Sinfônica do Estado de São Paulo, the Buenos Aires Philharmonic, the Argentine National Symphony, the Bogotá Philharmonic and the National Symphony Orchestra of Chile.
+He has led all of the leading orchestras of México, including the Orquesta Sinfónica Nacional, the Mexico City Philharmonic, OFUNAM, the Orquesta Sinfónica de Minería, the Orquesta del Palacio de Bellas Artes, and the Orquesta Sinfónica de Xalapa, to which he returns regularly each year.

-His 2018-2019 seasons include a return to the Opera at Bellas Artes (Damnation de Faust), the Ballet Nacional, the National Symphony and the OFUNAM in Mexico, the Sinfónica Nacional in Buenos Aires, and debuts with the Filarmónica de Medellín, Sinfónica de Porto Alegre, the Sinfonia Rotterdam and the Magdeburg Philharmonic.
-He has collaborated with soloists such as Peter Donohoe, Dame Evelyn Glennie, Lara St. John, Rachel Barton Pine, Nicolas Dautricourt, Benedetto Lupo, Alex Klein, Lucas Macias Navarro, the Catalyst Quartet, Gwyneth Wentink, Nathalie Forget, Wonmi Kim and Fabio Martino.
+His 2018-2019 season includes returns to the Ópera de Bellas Artes (The Damnation of Faust), the Ballet Folklórico, the Orquesta Sinfónica Nacional and OFUNAM in Mexico, and the Argentine National Symphony, as well as debuts with the Orquesta Filarmónica de Medellín, the Orquestra Sinfônica de Porto Alegre, Sinfonia Rotterdam and the Magdeburg Philharmonic.
+He has collaborated with soloists including Peter Donohoe, Dame Evelyn Glennie, Lara St. John, Rachel Barton Pine, Nicolas Dautricourt, Benedetto Lupo, Alex Klein, Lucas Macías Navarro, the Catalyst Quartet, Gwyneth Wentink, Nathalie Forget, Wonmi Kim and Fabio Martino.

 His first conducting teacher was Jean-Sébastien Béreau.
-He then received guidance from conductors Gerhard Markson at the Mozarteum Salzburg, Gianluigi Gelmetti at the Fondazione Chigiana in Siena, Jorma Panula and Pinchas Zukerman at the National Arts Center of Ottawa, and Jorma Panula in Lausanne and in Saint Petersburg.
-He graduated from the Conservatoire National Supérieur de Musique de Paris where he studied harmony, counterpoint, analysis and orchestration
+He subsequently received guidance from conductors Gerhard Markson at the Mozarteum Salzburg, Gianluigi Gelmetti at the Fondazione Chigiana in Siena, Jorma Panula and Pinchas Zukerman at the National Arts Centre in Ottawa, and Jorma Panula in Lausanne and Saint Petersburg.
+He graduated from the Conservatoire National Supérieur de Musique de Paris, where he studied harmony, counterpoint, analysis and orchestration.

-Sylvain is also an authority on musicology and literature.
-He obtained a Master’s degree in musicology at the Université de Paris and continues to research gender studies and literature at a specialized laboratory in Paris.
-He has been awarded the title of Agrégé de Musique.
+Gasançon is also an authority on musicology and literature.
+He obtained a master’s degree in musicology at the Université de Paris and continues to research gender studies and literature at a specialized research institute in Paris.
+He received the title of Agrégé de Musique.